electricbookworks/electric-book-workflow/README.md

 *	`screen.css` for the web version
 *	`print.css` for PDF output with Prince.

-For wholesale changes, you can edit the file itself.
-To override only a few values or elements, rather create a child stylesheet.
+Unless you are radically changing the design of your book, we recommend not editing these two files.
+To override only a few values or elements, rather create a child stylesheet containing only your new styling rules.

-For child CSS to `screen.css`, create the file, save it in the repo's `css` folder, and add the CSS filename to the book's path's values in `_config.yml`.
+To create a child stylesheet of `screen.css`, create the file, save it in the repo's `css` folder, and add its filename to the book's path's values in `_config.yml`.
 (Our template includes an example to follow.)

-For child CSS to `print.css`, create the file and save it to the repo's `css` folder.
-Then when you output PDF in Prince, apply both `print.css` and your child stylesheet, in that order.
+To create a child stylesheet to `print.css`, create the file and save it to the repo's `css` folder.
+Then when you create a PDF in Prince, apply both `print.css` and your child stylesheet, in that order.

-Keep in mind, regarding our stylesheets:

-*	Our CSS files for print (e.g. `print.css`) are designed specifically for use with [Prince](http://princexml.com).
-*	Use the class `non-printing` for elements that should only appear on screen versions of your book, but not in the printed book (like buttons or video embeds).
+Glance through our stylesheets to see what's useful, especially in `print.css`.
+For instance, you can add `keep-together`, `keep-with-next` and `page-break-before` classes to elements like lists and paragraphs.
+And you'd put `{:.keep-together}` in the line immediately after a paragraph to stop it breaking over two pages or columns.
+Use the class `non-printing` for elements that should only appear on screen versions of your book, but not in the printed book (like buttons or video embeds).
 Our stylesheets will hide them from Prince output (with `display: none;`).
-*	Glance through our stylesheets to see what's useful, especially in `print.css`.
-For instance, you can add `keep-together`, `keep-with-next` and `page-break-before` classes to elements like lists and paragraphs.
-For instance, you'd put `{:.keep-together}` in the line immediately after a paragraph to stop it breaking over two pages or columns.

 ## Trial-and-error tips